It’s that time of year again – we’ve got halls to deck, presents to wrap, feasts to plan and a whole load of festive cheer to soak up.

 Most people will genuinely appreciate you going to the time and effort of making something completely unique just for them.

 With 1 in 9 Brits sending unwanted gifts back to where they came from, there’s clearly a lot of misguided gift-giving going on out there.

 Far more sustainable an option would be to decided to give just one big gift rather than lots of smaller ones, perhaps in the form of the increasingly popular “Secret Santa” approach within families.

 My husband’s family have been doing this for a few years now to make Christmas easier on everybody.
 We all get a name picked for us from an online random name-drawing website and have a strict budget of up to £50 to spend on that person.
 Everyone is encouraged to do an online wish list too to reduce the amount of returned gifts.

 An eye-watering 1.5 BILLION Christmas cards get thrown away every single year, many of them unrecyclable due to glitter, plastic and other shiny bits and bobs.

 Thankfully you can now buy plantable Christmas cards containing seeds that will grow in the springtime, adding a lovely dimension to the tradition of card giving – a festive wish of joy and warmth in the darkness then grows into something bright and beautiful when the sun returns to us.

 14) Reuse or upcycle your christmas jumper

-I never really got the whole ironically-cheesy Christmas jumper thing but they have become a big thing (at least here in the UK) in recent years so I felt I had to mention it.
+I never really got the whole ironically-cheesy Christmas jumper thing but they have become a big thing (at least here in the UK) in recent years so I feel I have to mention it.

 Most commercial novelty Christmas jumpers have a large amount of plastic in them and tend to be fairly low quality.
 Add on that the fact that 2 out of 5 Christmas jumpers only get worn once before being relegated to the charity shop, back of the wardrobe or, sadly, the bin, and they can be pretty wasteful.